Naga, Camarines Sur

 The town was established in 1575 by order of Spanish Governor-General Francisco de Sande.
-The city, then named Ciudad de Nueva Cáceres (New Cáceres City), was one of the Spanish royal cities in the Spanish East Indies, along with Manila, Cebu, and Iloilo, the third oldest to be exact.
+The city, then Nueva Cáceres (New Cáceres), was one of the Spanish royal cities in the Spanish East Indies, along with Manila, Cebu City, and Iloilo City.
+Historically, it is to be the third oldest.

-Geographically and statistically classified, as well as legislatively represented within Camarines Sur, but administratively independent of the provincial government, Naga is considered by some sources to be the Bicol Region's trade, business, religious, cultural, industrial, commercial, medical, educational, and financial center.
+Geographically and statistically classified, as well as legislatively represented within Camarines Sur, but administratively independent of the provincial government, Naga is considered to be the Bicol Region's trade, business, religious, cultural, industrial, commercial, medical, educational, and financial center.

-Naga is known as the "Queen City of Bicol" due to the historical significance of Naga in the Bicol Region; as the "Heart of Bicol", due to its central location on the Bicol Peninsula; and as the "Pilgrim City," as Naga is also the destination of one of the largest Marian pilgrimages in Asia to the shrine of Our Lady of Peñafrancia, an image that is one of the country's most popular objects of devotion.
-Naga is also known as "One of the Seven Golden Cities of the Sun" as stated by Nick Joaquín.
+Naga is known as the "Queen City of Bicol" due to the historical significance of Naga in the Bicol Region; as the "Heart of Bicol", due to its central geographical location on the Bicol Peninsula; and as "Pilgrim City," since Naga is also the destination of one of the largest Marian pilgrimages in Asia to the shrine of Our Lady of Peñafrancia, an image that is one of the country's most popular objects of devotion.
+Naga is described as "One of the Seven Golden Cities of the Sun" by Nick Joaquín.

+It is one of the two Philippine cities named Naga, the other being in Cebu.

 Etymology

 Naga is the native pre-colonial name of the city.
-It is named after the narra tree (Pterocarpus indicus), which is known as naga in the Bikol language.
+It is named after the narra tree (Pterocarpus indicus), which is known as naga in the Bicol language.
 It was abundant in the region and was part of a pre-colonial industry of wooden cups and bowls made from narra that produced distinctive blue and yellow opalescent colors when water is poured into them (later known to Europeans as lignum nephriticum).
 During the Spanish colonial era, they were exported to Mexico as luxury goods for their purported diuretic properties via the Manila-Acapulco Galleons, and from there, to Europe.
 They were often presented as gifts to European nobility.

 The Jesuit missionary and historian Juan José Delgado (1697-1755) describes the industry in the following: